Many hiring managers expect candidates to submit a cover letter with their job application, but knowing how to write a cover letter can be difficult.

 - Best regards

-Here’s an example of a professional cover letter sign-off:
+Here’s an example of a sign-off on a professional cover letter sample: